nicholasurban/Viome-Tool/README.md

 ## Taking Control of My Data

 > I wanted my recommendations in a simple table.
-So I intercepted some API traffic, checked the queries, and used Python to generate HTML and CSV recommendation files.
+So I intercepted some API traffic, checked the queries, and used Python to generate `HTML` and `CSV` recommendation files.

 ## Directions

 > 1. Download this .zip
-> 2. Two options to run:
+> 2. Two options to login:
->       - Put your Viome credentials into config.py
+>       - Put your Viome credentials into `config.py`
->       - Run directly from the command line
+>       - Run directly from the command line and you will be prompted for your Viome credentials
 > 3. Status: [SUCCESS] console output indicates the tool ran successfully.